Carbon and energy

 - Shared printing facilities to avoid unnecessary paper use

 We encourage employees to work flexibly and remotely, and provide them with the communications technology they need to do so – this is at the heart of our Better Ways of Working strategy.
 Employees can communicate with each other through voice, video, instant messaging or web conferencing simply by clicking their colleague’s name on their PC.
-We have also invested £600,000 in video conferencing facilities to reduce the need for employees to travel for face-to-face meetings.
+We also have state of the art video conferencing facilities to reduce the need for employees to travel for face-to-face meetings.